 Corsair Carbide Series SPEC-02

 I have used this case in my builds and also reviewed it in some of my posts like in Best Corsair Cases.
 I have personally built in this case for my friend and it’s worthy of making to this list.
-The SPEC-02 is the next and a little-upgraded version of the SPEC-01 but it’s still one of my choices for building a cool PC.
+Though the SPEC-02 is now a comparatively old chassis and a little-upgraded version of the SPEC-01 but it’s still one of my choices for building a cool PC.
 The design and ventilation are almost the same but there is one more slot for adding a 120mm fan at the bottom beside the PSU.

 The case also has good ventilation at the front.
 As many cases despite having 2 or 3 fan slots at the front don’t have proper ventilation, they either have the gaps for airflow at the sides or a the top/bottom but it limits the airflow just as Phanteks P400.
 But this one has a dust filter along with good ventilation on the front panel.
 At the top side or bottom side, it doesn’t have any dust filter, so it will accumulate dust easily.

 As for compatibility, it has good support for long graphics cards, tool-less HDD installation and a good location for SSD bays which are in the HDD cage.
 Cable management is also fine.
 It’s not that spectacular because there are some flaws like not having a separate cutout of routing the CPU cable but there is some fine space at the back of the motherboard tray but don’t expect it to be the cleanest.

 Check:- Best Mid-Tower Cases